deco3500-2018/Team-Mars/README.md

 7. Since the Vocabulary List function needs to work with a database, you will need to download the supported database file, php files and implement them in your local server to get this function to work.
 The supported files can be found in here: https://github.com/deco3500-2018/Team-Mars/tree/master/Database

-8. Now You can click on different button on it to play with differnt functionality we build in the program.
+8. Now You can click on different buttons on it to play with differnt functions we build in the program.